-Vigor recently delivered a 400-passenger ferry to the Water Emergency Transportation Authority in California.
+Vigor recently delivered a 400-passenger ferry to the Water Emergency Transportation Authority (WETA) in California.

-The hull was constructed at Vigor Ballard and the superstructure was built in Vigor’s aluminum fabrication bay at its Harbor Island facility.
+The hull was constructed at Vigor Ballard and the superstructure was built in Vigor’s aluminium fabrication bay at its Harbor Island facility.

-Like its sister ships, Hydrus and Cetus, Argo follows Incat Crowther designs.
+Like its sister ships, Hydrus and Cetus, Argo was designed by Incat Crowther.

 The ferry has a service speed of 27 knots.

 The vessel features a selective catalytic reduction after-treatment system developed by Pacific Power Group and is powered by two MTU 12V4000 M64 engines.

 Construction of Carina, the fourth WETA ferry in the Hydrus-class, is already underway at Vigor, with delivery expected by the end of 2018.

 The ferry has a length of 41.1 metres, width of 12 metres and a two-metre draught.